 Worms will automatically move away from any light source, which is why the light method is handy.
 Essentially, you can yield worm-free castings by applying artificial light or sunlight to your castings.

 Caution: Never expose your worms to excessive sunlight or heat, or they may dry up and die.

 You can try one of two things:

-- Gently dump out your worm tray on to a clean, stable surface and build mounds of castings.
-In about twenty minutes, the worms will burrow down to the bottom and away from the sides to escape the light.
-You can then scrape off the tops and sides of the pile, working in, until only small piles remains.
-Or,
+- Gently dump out your worm tray onto a clean, stable surface and build mounds of castings.
+In about twenty minutes, your composting worms will burrow down to the bottom and away from the sides to escape the light.
+You can then scrape off the tops and sides of the pile, working in until only small piles remain.

 - Gently put the worm castings into a temporary holding container.
 Add more food and bedding to the now-empty worm tray.
-Take a piece of burlap or other material with worm-sized holes and drape it over the worm tray.
+Drape a piece of burlap or other material with worm-sized holes over the worm tray.
 Spread a thin layer of castings and worms, 1-2 inches thick, over the cloth and wait twenty minutes.
 By then, the worms will have burrowed down into the worm tray.
 Put the worm-free castings into a storage container, and apply them to your plants’ soil.

 Method Three: Hand Harvest

 For those willing to do things at a slower, steadier pace or who only need a few handfuls of castings right now, this method may be desirable.

 Simplest of all, it only requires gathering handfuls of castings and sifting through them for worms which can then be placed back in the tray.
 You can dump out the entire tray at once, reload it with food bedding, and sort through it all.
 Or you can choose just a few handfuls if it is not an appropriate moment for a full harvest.
 Children often enjoy the fun of this kind of sorting.